 During his short life of 49 years, Joslyn became a pioneering figure in Kane County, Illinois, being active in both church work and community affairs.
 In 1855 he and a number of other prominent Elgin citizens established the Elgin Academy and he served on the board of trustees of this institution from 1855 until his death in 1868.
 In the year before his death, Joslyn is also recorded as aiding in the construction of the Elgin Insane Asylum.

 Attention must also be given to Joslyn's career as a publisher and newspaper editor.
-During the 1850s he established the Western Christian, the first newspaper to be published in Elgin and later founded the Weekly Gazette.
-Both of these newspapers were popular with Illinois abolitionists, and in 1862 Joslyn was named as a delegate to the Illinois State Constitutional Convention.
-This is is the only "political" office Joslyn held, hence his inclusion here.
+During the 1850s he established the Western Christian, the first newspaper to be published in Elgin, and later founded the Weekly Gazette.
+Both of these newspapers were popular with Illinois abolitionists, and in 1862 Joslyn was named as a Kane County delegate to the Illinois State Constitutional Convention.
+In the year following President Lincoln named Joslyn as U.S. Postmaster at Elgin, an office he held until September 1866.

 Sporting some impressive whiskers is California State Assemblyman Adoniram Judson Batchelder, listed by most sources by the name "A.J.
 Batchelder".
 Born in Massachusetts on December 11, 1824, Batchelder journeyed to California during the gold rush years, eventually settling in Yuba County in the 1850s.
 He would reside here for the rest of his life, and during his early years in the Golden State engaged in mining and merchandising.
 Batchelder's obituary (which will be posted later) also relates that he was a lifelong bachelor.